Mechamorph1903/web102_prework/README.md

 The following **optional** features are implemented:

-* [x] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality! - I added a search feature that allows users search for specific games

 ## Video Walkthrough